Authentication of documents

 Our phone lines are open weekdays between 9.30 am – 12.30 pm at +353 (1) 408 2174.

-Please note: Threats, violence, abuse, derogatory comments or otherwise unacceptable behaviour towards our staff will not be tolerated.
+Please note that threatening behaviour, abuse, derogatory comments or otherwise unacceptable behaviour towards our phone staff will not be tolerated.